 Direct impacts are those effects that would be caused by the Project and would occur at the same time and place.
 For example, filling of the reservoir is considered a direct impact, even though it would take time for the reservoir to be filled completely.
 Indirect impacts are those effects caused by the Project later in time (e.g., impacts from operations) or farther from the Project but are reasonably foreseeable (e.g., impacts downstream of the Project).
 Direct and indirect impacts may be either permanent or temporary.
-Direct and indirect or temporary effects associated with construction and direct or permanent effects associated with operation, depending on the resource evaluated and the potential impact mechanism.
+Direct and indirect impacts are evaluated in each resource chapter and could include, for example, indirect or temporary effects associated with construction and direct or permanent effects associated with operation, depending on the resource evaluated and the potential impact mechanism.
 These types of impacts and effects are resource-specific, and the methods used to analyze these impacts are described in each of the resource chapters.